How will I know when my periods are going to start?

 How much blood will I lose?

-It might seem a lot, but it’s only about 3 to 5 tablespoons.
-It’s not a sudden gush – you’ll just see a reddish-brown stain on your pants or on your sheets when you wake up in the morning.
+It might feel like a lot, but it's only about 3 to 5 tablespoons.
+It's not a sudden gush – you'll just see a reddish-brown stain on your pants or on your sheets when you wake up in the morning.

 What if period blood leaks through my clothes?

-There are ways of covering up stains until you’re able to change your clothes, such as tying a sweatshirt around your waist.
-Keep a spare pair of pants and tights at school or in your bag.
+There are ways of covering up stains until you're able to change your clothes, such as tying a sweatshirt around your waist, asking friends for help or approach school staff for advice.
+A good idea is to keep a spare pair of pants or tights at school or in your bag.

 Should I use pads, tampons or menstrual cups?